ksiewert/BetaScan/README.md

 Caution: This program is in its early stages.
 I will continue to test it and make changes throughout the upcoming weeks.

+# Recent Updates
+5/4/17: Beta now can take in variable sample sizes for each SNP.
+In other words, not all frequencies have to be calculated using the same number of individuals.
+Because of this, the input file format has been updated.

 ## Getting Started
 Beta scan is a command line program implemented in python.